you are being redirected

 czech republic

-Founders typically hold (respective fraction) shares from investor entry into the company.
-Structures where all shares are sold followed by a vesting arrangement being put in place for founders are not common.
-The general terms of employee share incentive plans are typically agreed in a shareholders agreement and then implemented in the underlying employment documentation (e.g. bonus schemes).
+Founders typically hold (the respective fraction) shares from investor entry into the company.
+The general terms of employee share incentive plans are typically agreed in a shareholders' agreement and then implemented in the underlying employment documentation (e.g. bonus schemes).

 poland

-Founders are typically subject to a reverse vesting arrangement, i.e. they receive/hold their shares from the beginning of the vesting period and during it obtain the right to keep their shares.
-If a founder leaves the company during the vesting period, he/she must transfer a portion of the unvested share to another shareholder in accordance with the vesting terms.
-The same applies in the case of any equity employee participation programme.
-In a virtual share programme, a typical vesting structure is applied, i.e. the beneficiaries receive their entitlement over time during the vesting period.
-A cliff of 12 months typically applies to vesting terms.
+Sometimes, ESOP beneficiaries are subject to a "reverse" vesting arrangement, i.e. they receive/hold their shares from the beginning of the vesting period and obtain the definitive right to keep their shares during it.
+If a founder leaves the company during the vesting period, they must transfer a portion of the unvested shares to another shareholder in accordance with the vesting terms.
+If they leave as a bad leaver, they must transfer all the shares back, both vested and unvested.

 romania